 The impact of distractions on driving is determined not just by the type of distraction but also by the frequency and duration of the distraction.
-Because drivers often have a choice regarding when and how often to multitask when driving, their exposure to risk is typically within their control; however, some research has shown drivers underestimate the overall risk of various distractions.[‡]
+Because drivers often have a choice regarding when and how often to multitask when driving, their exposure to risk is typically within their control.
+Additional distracting vehicle technologies such as infotainment displays requires an emphasis on this aspect of distracted driving education as Advanced Driver Assistance System (ADAS)-equipped vehicles continue to evolve and proliferate the market.
+According to research from the AAA Foundation for Traffic Safety, the more drivers use ADAS, the more likely they are to distract themselves with things such as email and entertainment.
+Distracted driving is a problem even without ADAS, but these technologies could make it worse.